 In Bee Lives, you begin the game as young hive that has just survived its first winter.
 This hive was founded, like all others, as part of the swarming process bees use to reproduce.
 When a hive’s population begins to balloon beyond what a hive can physically support the worker bees begin to build a series of queen cells near the bottom edge of the comb.
 Also known as swarm cells, the queen bee lays a fertilized egg in each queen cell and the workers proceed to feed the soon to hatch larva large amounts of royal jelly.
 Produced from glands in the heads of workers, royal jelly is fed to all developing bees.
 The amount fed to future queen bees, however, alters the larva’s development path so it can become the reproductive member of the hive.
 The larva within a queen cell continue to develop as other bees do, though they emerge from their cells by day 17, faster than both workers (21 days) and drones (24 days).

-When it comes close to time for the queen cells to hatch the bees begin to prepare to swarm.
+When it comes close to time for the queens to emerge from their cells, the bees begin to prepare to swarm.
 The workers feed the queen less, and she stops laying eggs, so she can lose enough weight to be able to fly to a new home.
 Once the queen is able to fly, half of the worker bees gorge themselves on honey and then leave with the old queen to a nearby location.
 From this staging ground, which may be on a tree branch, side of a house, or sometimes even on a car, the bees will send out scouts to find suitable locations to found a new hive.
 To do this, the scout bees will fly out and evaluate places based on their entrance size, volume of space to build comb, whether or not a hive was there previously, and perhaps other factors.
 When scouts find a spot they are happy with, they return to the swarm and attempt to convince their fellow workers this new place is good enough to be their new home.
 If you wish to learn more about this process, it is detailed in Thomas Seeley’s accessibly written book, Honeybee Democracy.

 Building the Hive